danielmaangi/compliance-backend/RAILWAY_DEPLOYMENT.md

 # Railway Deployment Guide

-This guide will help you deploy the EO Compliance Analysis Tool to Railway (backend) and Vercel (frontend).
+This guide will help you deploy both the backend and frontend of the EO Compliance Analysis Tool to Railway.

 ## 🚂 Step 1: Deploy Backend to Railway